kd8bxp/Yahboom-Robot-Projects/README.md

 # Yahboom Robot Projects

-A repository for information, code, pdfs, and more for some of the Adeept Robots I own.
+A repository for information, code, pdfs, and more for some of the Yahboom Robots I own.
 Some of this maybe from Adeept, some of is stuff I've created, some of it maybe stuff other people have created.

 ## Contributing